Contact Hours2 Hours

 5) Identify & choose appropriate CPT codes.

-6) Provide appropriate analysis that demonstrates the bridge between reasonable and necessary.
+6) Explain how to provide appropriate analysis that demonstrates the bridge between reasonable and necessary.

 7) Justify & document the complexity of your PT or OT skills in such a manner that supports the necessity of your treatment plans.

-8) Understand what constitutes well documented daily notes.
+8) Summarize what constitutes well documented daily notes.

 Approved in my State?